 In addition to filing an annual tax return, you generally have to make quarterly estimated tax payments if you are self-employed.
 Estimated tax is used for the self-employed since there is no employer to withhold the taxes.
 To file these quarterly payments, you use Form 1040-ES, Estimated Tax for Individuals.
 You will need your annual tax return from the previous year to correctly fill out this form.
 Filling out the form’s worksheet will determine whether you need to file quarterly estimated tax.

 To make your quarterly payments, you can use the Electronic Federal Tax Payment System or you may mail in blank vouchers found in Form 1040-ES.
+The first installment of estimated taxes for tax year 2020 is due July 15, 2020 (extended from April due to the coronavirus crisis.)

 Self-employment tax ensures that self-employed individuals make the same contribution and receive the same value of benefits as salaried individuals.
 The 15.3% may shock those who are newly self-employed.
 But when all is said and done, tax deductions can save you from paying the entire tax.